niviganesan/Project-2/README.md

 - Added a calculation titled UPPER to combine the names that were added in twice, once for lowercase and once for uppercase (total count for one name)
 UPPER([Child's First Name])
-- Changed Year of Birth from Integer to DATE as it was intended to be analyzed yearly Clicked the icon to the left of year of birth and selected date/time (icon looks like a calendar now) Time of birth was not relevant to us, only the year
+- Changed Year of Birth from Integer to DATE as it was intended to be analyzed yearly, Clicked the icon to the left of year of birth and selected date/time (icon looks like a calendar now), Time of birth was not relevant to us, only the year